 - Invite Christian professionals from agencies in your community to speak to parents and grandparents, offering a variety of faith-themed parenting classes.
 Seek to build healthy family relationships in your congregation.

 - Teach your church staff, teachers, children and youth ministers and congregation to take threats of suicide seriously, to recognize the symptoms and to respond immediately and appropriately.
 For example, if someone mentions or shows signs of suicide, do not leave that person alone, remove firearms, medications and other objects that could be used in a suicide attempt.
-Call the police or the U.S. National Suicide Prevention Lifeline at 1-800-273-TALK (8255), take the potential suicide victim to an emergency room or seek help from a mental health professional.
+Call law enforcement or the U.S. National Suicide Prevention Lifeline at 1-800-273-TALK (8255), take the potential suicide victim to an emergency room or seek help from a mental health professional.

-- Create a network and updated list of trusted mental-health professionals and resources for immediate referral.
+- Create a network and updated list of trusted mental health professionals and resources for immediate referral.